Logo

 In 2019, Kemi Badenoch abstained on a vote to extend same-sex marriage rights to Northern Ireland.

-Kemi Badenoch is married to Hamish Badenoch; they have two daughters and a son.
+Kemi Badenoch is married to Hamish Kemi Badenoch; they have two daughters and a son.

-Kemi Badenoch unsuccessfully contested Foyle for the Northern Ireland Conservatives at the 2015 general election.
+Kemi Badenoch contested Foyle for the Northern Ireland Conservatives at the 2015 general election.

 Kemi Badenoch was a board member of the Charlton Triangle Homes housing association until 2016, and was a school governor at St Thomas the Apostle College in Southwark, and the Jubilee Primary School.

-Kemi Badenoch describes herself as a cultural Christian and notes that her maternal grandfather was a Methodist minister in Nigeria.
+Kemi Badenoch describes herself as an agnostic with cultural Christian values and notes that her maternal grandfather was a Methodist minister in Nigeria.